Home » Blog » Seasonal Activities » Back to School » 3 Steps to Create Fun Back-to-School Music Mixer Activities

 Structure Your Elementary Music Classes for Success

 Need a FUN way to teach music classroom rules?
-This post has ideas and tips for 4 days of fun activities to help establish a positive climate while making music.
+This blog post has ideas and tips for 4 days of fun interactive activities to help establish a positive climate while making music.

 Meet the Author